All Products

 Data access failures, automatic data deletion failures, and unexpected billing

 When you enable OSS-HDFS for a bucket, the AliyunOSSDlsDefaultRole role is automatically created and the AliyunOSSDlsRolePolicy policy is attached to the role.
-To maintain access to the .dlsdata/ directory and objects in the directory, do not disable, modify, or delete the role and the attached policy.
+To maintain access to the .dlsdata/ directory and objects within, do not disable, modify, or delete the role and the attached policy.

 Bucket inventory